- Nutrition is important to the health of your brain, but the older you get, the more important it becomes.

 - Fatty fish (such as salmon, mackerel, and tuna)

 - Fortified foods (such as milk, orange juice, and cereal)

 3. Omega-3 Fatty Acids

 Omega-3 fatty acids are a type of essential fatty acid that your body cannot make on its own but must consume from food sources.
-They're found in fish and other seafood, walnuts, flaxseed, chia seeds, and their oils, as well as dark leafy green vegetables like spinach.
+These fatty acids are crucial for brain health, and research has shown that they can help prevent depression and improve memory function.

 4. Vitamin E

 Studies have shown that taking vitamin E supplements can improve memory and focus in older people, as well as be effective against dementia.
-Researchers also found that high doses of vitamin E could help prevent Alzheimer's disease by slowing down the mental decline associated with old age.
+Researchers have also found that high doses of vitamin E could help prevent Alzheimer's disease by slowing down the mental decline associated with old age.